oracle-livelabs/oml/oml/create-project-workspace/create-project-workspace.md

 3. Click **OK**.
 This completes the task of creating a project and assigning it to a workspace.
 In this example, the assigned workspace is `USER1 Workspace`.

-## Create Workspace in Oracle Machine Learning Notebooks
+## Task 4: Create Workspace in Oracle Machine Learning Notebooks

 You can create and manage new projects and workspaces, provide access to your workspace, manage permissions for users, and edit and delete workspace.
 The Workspaces page comprises two sections, one for workspaces and the other for projects.